 A few days or a week before your period, you may get a thicker, creamier discharge.
 The shade of white can extend to include cream or light yellow.

-Thick white clumpy discharge accompanied by an itchy feeling (internally and/or externally), usually indicates a yeast infection.
+Thick white lumpy discharge, like cottage cheese, accompanied by an itchy feeling (either internally or externally), usually indicates a yeast infection.
 Fortunately, most yeast infections are easily treated with over-the-counter medication or with a tablet that your doctor can prescribe.

-If you’re prone to yeast infections, gynaecologists recommend avoiding heavily scented personal hygiene products, wearing cotton underwear and getting out of wet workout clothes and bathing suits immediately.
-At night, go commando in order to allow your intimate area to air out a bit.
+If you’re prone to yeast infections, gynecologists recommend avoiding heavily scented personal hygiene products, wearing cotton underwear, and getting out of wet workout clothes and bathing suits immediately.
+At night, going commando can help in order to allow your intimate area to air out a bit.
+Reducing sugar in your diet, and consuming fermented foods and probiotics can also help with yeast overgrowth.

-Antibiotics are also a trigger because they kill off the good bacteria in your vagina that keeps yeast at bay.
+Antibiotics are also a trigger for thrush because they kill off the good bacteria in your vagina that keeps yeast at bay.
 If you know you’re prone to them, mention it to your doctor when they prescribe an antibiotic.
-Sometimes they’ll also write you a prescription for an antifungal treatment as well.

-Green vaginal discharge is an abnormal vaginal secretion often caused by the body’s inflammatory response to an infection.
-That most often means trichomoniasis or gonorrhoea, both of which are STDs that require medical treatment.
+Dark yellow, yellow/ green, or green vaginal discharge is an abnormal vaginal secretion often caused by the body’s inflammatory response to an infection.
+This can indicate infections such as trichomoniasis or gonorrhea, both of which are STDs that require medical treatment.

-Green discharge is often accompanied by a foul-smelling odour and other symptoms such as vaginal irritation, a burning sensation during urination and pain during sex.
+This discharge is often accompanied by a foul-smelling odor and other symptoms such as vaginal irritation, a burning sensation during urination, and pain during sex.

-If you notice green discharge you should speak to your doctor or visit a sexual health clinic immediately so you can get tested.
-The good news is that if you do have trichomoniasis it can be easily treated with antibiotics.
+If you notice yellow/green discharge you should speak to your doctor or visit a sexual health clinic so you can get tested.
+The good news is that if you do have gonorrhea or trichomoniasis it can be treated with antibiotics.

 Graph by Letsgetchecked.com